orangejuice/blog/data/activity/book-中国哲学简史-2013/record.en.md

   subtitle: Feng Youlan / 2013 / Peking University Press
 ---

-Via tw Stopping Cloud, with these years of economic development, improved living standards, and advancement in technology, our thinking still remains stagnant…
+Via tw Tingyun: Over the years, the economy has developed, living standards have improved, and technology has progressed, but our thinking still remains stagnant…